Educating hearts, educating minds.

-The new programme supports schools internationally, and in the UK, to learn about and collaborate on the big issues that face the world.
-It helps teachers to bring global learning themes, centred on the Sustainable Development Goals, into their classrooms, and encourages pupils to interact and learn with their peers in other countries.
+We support children to learn about the world around them by providing opportunities for them to learn about and collaborate on the big issues that face the world.
+This key thread helps teachers to bring global learning themes, centred on the Sustainable Development Goals, into their classrooms, and encourages pupils to interact and learn with their peers in other countries.

-Connecting Classrooms through Global Learning strengthens the knowledge, skills and attitudes pupils need for life in today’s world, encouraging them to make a positive contribution in their local community and the wider world.
-It supports schools in developing international partnerships and building global connections.
+Global Learning strengthens the knowledge, skills and attitudes pupils need for life in today’s world, encouraging them to make a positive contribution in their local community and the wider world.

-SMSC is another aspect that is often introduced in assemblies, discussed in class and promoted through activities and actions.
+SMSC is often introduced in assemblies, discussed in class and promoted through activities and actions.
 Each teacher ensures there is every opportunity to develop children’s understanding of British Values, including the protective characteristics.
 Children learn to take personal responsibility for their own thoughts and actions.

 At Little Leigh Primary School, we have proactive subject leaders who oversee, develop, monitor and evaluate the effectiveness of their subject within school across all year groups and phases.
 Staff are committed to delivering high quality learning experiences throughout the curriculum.
 Support staff have developed their knowledge and skills in order to further enhance the quality of learning.